bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 37. header and three float sections (57) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image037.webp?raw=true"
-   alt=""
-   width="65%" />
+  title="Header and three float sections" alt="Header and three float sections." width="65%" />
 &nbsp;
 <br/>

 <h4>Example #3: same result using the CSS flex property</h4>

-<p>This example uses the CSS flex property to achieve a result similar to the one shown in Example 2.
+<p>This example uses the CSS flex property to achieve a result similar to the one
+shown in Example 2.
-There are many articles on Flexbox and we recommend those from Rachel Andrew on Smashing Magazine: "<a href="https://www.smashingmagazine.com/2018/10/flexbox-use-cases/">Use cases for Flexbox</a>", "<a href="https://www.smashingmagazine.com/2018/09/flexbox-sizing-flexible-box/">Flexbox: how big is that flexible box</a>", etc.</p>
+There are many articles on Flexbox and we recommend those from Rachel Andrew on Smashing Magazine: "<a href="https://www.smashingmagazine.com/2018/10/flexbox-use-cases/">
+Use cases for Flexbox</a>", "<a href="https://www.smashingmagazine.com/2018/09/flexbox-sizing-flexible-box/">
+Flexbox: how big is that flexible box</a>", etc.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 38. same example using the css flex property (57) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">